petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 ### Shipping Methods

 Use this section to configure the channel's shipment methods.
-See [flat rate](../../store-management/configuring-shipping-methods/using-the-flat-rate-shipping-method.md), [variable rate](../../store-management/configuring-shipping-methods/using-the-variable-rate-shipping-method.md), and [FedEx](../../store-management/configuring-shipping-methods/using-the-fedex-shipping-method.md) for more information on configuring these shipping methods.
+See [flat rate](../../store-management/configuring-shipping-methods/using-the-flat-rate-shipping-method.md) and [variable rate](../../store-management/configuring-shipping-methods/using-the-variable-rate-shipping-method.md) for more information on configuring these shipping methods.

 ![Use the shipping methods section to configure shipment methods for your channel.](./channels-reference-guide/images/06.png)